JJHPhoto/Horiseon/README.md

     * boxes inside .benefits box
     * boxes inside .content box
 6. Changed the blue background for boxes to one color of blue.
+7. Consolidated styles for “Body” boxes to target the new “div class=content-boxes” I made for index.html.

 ## Screenshot